Crews extinguish Texas refinery fire that left four injured - NewsBreak

 Crews extinguish Texas refinery fire that left four injured

-BAYTOWN, Texas (AP) — Crews have extinguished a large fire at a Houston-area refinery that left four people injured.
+BAYTOWN, Texas (AP) — Crews extinguished a large fire at a Houston-area refinery that broke out early Thursday, injuring four people.

-The fire started at about 1 a.m.
-Thursday at ExxonMobil’s refinery in Baytown, which is about 25 miles east of Houston.
+The fire started at about 1 a.m. at ExxonMobil’s refinery in Baytown, which is about 25 miles (40 kilometers) east of Houston.
+Four people were injured but everyone else on site has been accounted for, said Rohan Davis, the refinery’s manager.

-The company says four people were hurt but everyone else on site has been accounted for.
+Three of the injured were taken to hospitals by helicopter while the fourth was taken by ambulance, Harris County Sheriff Ed Gonzalez said.

 Comments / 0